tprouvot/Salesforce-Inspector-reloaded/docs/how-to.md

 To secure the extension usage, you can use a OAuth 2.0 flow to get an access token, linked to a connected app installed in your org.

-To install the default "SF Inspector reloaded" connected app, navigate to Setup | Connected Apps OAuth Usage, and click "Install" on the Salesforce Inspector Advanced app.
+To install the default "SF Inspector Advanced" connected app, navigate to Setup | Connected Apps OAuth Usage, and click "Install" on the Salesforce Inspector Advanced app.

 > **Warning**
 > Don't forget to grant access to the users by selecting the related profile(s) or permission set(s).